The Kubernetes platform.

 The Open Service Broker.

-Drycc Workflow's builder component relies on a registry for storing application docker images.
+Drycc Workflow's builder component relies on a registry for storing application container images.

 Every component that relies on a registry uses two inputs for configuration: